 P.S.
 If you want me to share more, reach out to me at firstname.lastname@example.org.
 I’ll even help you set up that Instagram account you’ve been putting off. 😉

 About the Author: David Zawalich lives in west central Ohio with his wife, two kids and a Wire Haired Pointing Griffon named Zeke.
 His love of land and the outdoors was sparked as a child in the wilds of northeast Pennsylvania.
-He employs his unique vantage point as a landowner and marketing professional as the Associate Publisher of The Land Report.
+He is former Associate Publisher of The Land Report.

 The REALTORS® Land Institute recently presented the 2017 APEX Awards Program, sponsored by the internationally recognized magazine The Land Report, to identify and recognize the nation’s top producing land real estate agents.
 Over $1 Billion in property sales were recorded by RLI’s top 50 agents in 2017.
 That’s an amazing accomplishment to say the least, and this success again demonstrates the knowledge, work ethic, and power of the collective brokers within the RLI organization.
 Clearly, RLI partnerships are a force to be reckoned with.